hail-is/hail/docs/MendelErrors.md

 10 | Any | **HomRef** | **HomVar** | HemiX
 11 | **HomVar** | Any | **HomRef** | HemiY
 12 | **HomRef** | Any | **HomVar** | HemiY

+*Notes:*

+Samples not in the stored variant data set are discarded, and then only complete trios are considered.
+Sex must be defined for all samples in complete trios.

 PAR is currently defined with respect to reference [GRCh37](http://www.ncbi.nlm.nih.gov/projects/genome/assembly/grc/human/):